Discover our herbarium

 Mint is an excellent condiment, chopped raw in salads or in various dishes.
 It can also be used to flavour creams, custards, fruit salads and drinks.
 Mint essential oil and menthol are widely used in pharmaceuticals, perfumery, confectionery and the liquor industry.

 Mint is also found in slimming cures.
-Its virtues promoting digestion justify its presence in products of this type.
-However, Mint should be seen as an ally to detoxify the body, not as a slimming active ingredient.
+However, Mint should be seen as an ally to the body, not as a slimming active ingredient.

 Mint has very intense refreshing flavours.
 It is therefore often found in product compositions to keep breath fresh.